MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/sales-how-to-set-up-shipping-agents.md

 ---
-title: How to Set Up Shipping Agents | Microsoft Docs
+title: How to Set Up Shipping Agents
-description: You can set up a code for each of your shipping agents and enter information about them.
+description: Learn how to set up a code for each of your shipping agents and enter descriptive information about each of them and the services they provide.
 author: SorenGP
 ms.service: dynamics365-business-central
-ms.topic: article
+ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: ''
-ms.date: 04/01/2020
+ms.date: 06/23/2021
-ms.author: sgroespe
+ms.author: edupont
-ms.openlocfilehash: d6a4bac4d540a65cc164029b23b063c8c9dbc1fb
+ms.openlocfilehash: 1e74be125909db7f7d1c4301a33da1b12648e70a
-ms.sourcegitcommit: 88e4b30eaf6fa32af0c1452ce2f85ff1111c75e2
+ms.sourcegitcommit: a7cb0be8eae6ece95f5259d7de7a48b385c9cfeb
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 04/01/2020
+ms.lasthandoff: 07/08/2021
-ms.locfileid: "3192686"
+ms.locfileid: "6440244"
 ---
 # <a name="set-up-shipping-agents"></a>Set Up Shipping Agents
 You can set up a code for each of your shipping agents and enter information about them.